We are RAINBOW SLIME CRAZY!

 Slime without Borax

-PRO TIP: Many people do not like to deal with borax and water when making slime.
+HIGHLY RECOMMENDED PRO SLIME TIP: Many people do not like to deal with borax and water when making slime.
 You can also make slime by using LIQUID STARCH and glue.
 It’s a ton easier.
-Just mix about 1tsp in 4 oz of glue and add starch little by little until you get the slime consistency you want.
+Just mix about 1 tablespoon in 4 oz of glue and add starch little by little until you get the slime consistency you want.
 Once it’s set, then separate the white slime and dye the colors you want in solo cups.

 It can be pretty hard to find liquid starch, so pick this one up here (it’s the one I use) as well as a huge thing of glue so you can make tons of slime for all occasions.
 Buying this way is a lot more cost effective and once you start making slime, you will def want to have glue on hand!